-Bugatti became the first carmaker to break the 300-mph barrier in 2019, and it hasn’t lost its crown yet.
-Its 304-mph Chiron still reigns supreme, though the company affirmed it’s done chasing speed records.
-Normally, this is where Sweden-based Koenigsegg would step in and try to claim the title for itself, but it’s out of the race, too.
-It said the Jesko Absolute is the fastest car it will ever build, though it hasn’t had the chance to test it yet.
-Though 330mph is theoretically possible, finding a road long enough to test it on is easier said than done.
+Over a year after it reached 304mph, the Bugatti Chiron remains the fastest car in the world.
+It very well might be able to go faster, test pilot Andy Wallace said the Chiron was still accelerating, but Bugatti has made it clear it’s done chasing speed records.
+Don’t expect Sweden-based Koenigsegg to try stealing the crown, either.
+It confirmed the Jesko Absolute is the fastest car it will ever build, though it hasn’t had the chance to test it on the track yet.
+Although 330mph is theoretically possible, finding a road long enough to test it on is easier said than done.

-Until the Jesko shows us what it can do, these are the fastest production cars in the world.
+Until then, these are the fastest production cars in the world.
 The emphasis here is on the word “production” — dragsters, rally cars, and one-off custom jobs need not apply.
 We’ve also tried to limit our selection to those with claimed top speeds that have been generally recognized as legitimate by automotive media and sanctioning groups.